1812 Caracas earthquake: Tectonic setting

 Northern Venezuela lies across the complex boundary between the Caribbean plate and the South American plate.
 The main motion between these two plates is lateral, with South America moving relatively westwards relative to the Caribbean plate, but these is also a component of shortening with South America moving northwards relative to the Caribbean plate.
 To the west of Venezuela, the Caribbean plate is subducting beneath the South American plate along the South Caribbean Deformed Belt.
 The lateral motion is accommodated by a series of dextral (right lateral) strike-slip faults, of which the Oca-Ancón fault system and the Boconó-San Sebastián-El Pilar fault system are the most important.
-The Boconó Fault trends SW-NE until it reaches the coast and links with the Oca-Ancón fault system, continuing coast parallel as the San Sebastián Fault.
+The Boconó Fault trends southwest to bortheast until it reaches the coast and links with the Oca-Ancón fault system, which continues parallel to the coast as the San Sebastián Fault.
 The Boconó-San Sebastián-El Pilar fault system is the most seismically active structure in Venezuela.